mongator/behaviors/README.md

 Installation
 ------------

-The recommended way to install Mandango Behaviors is [through composer](http://getcomposer.org).
+The recommended way to install Mongator Behaviors is [through composer](http://getcomposer.org).
 You can see [package information on Packagist.](https://packagist.org/packages/yunait/mandango-behaviors)

 ```JSON